-- 10.6.1 The Supplier can issue a Reminder Notice if the Buyer does not pay an undisputed invoice on time.
-The Supplier can terminate a Call-Off Contract if the Buyer fails to pay an undisputed invoiced sum due and worth over 10% of the total Contract Value or £1,000, whichever is the lower, within 30 days of the date of the Reminder Notice. - 10.6.2 If a Supplier terminates a Call-Off Contract under Clause 10.6.1: - the Buyer must promptly pay all outstanding Charges incurred to the Supplier - the Buyer must pay the Supplier reasonable committed and unavoidable Losses as long as the Supplier provides a fully itemised and costed schedule with evidence the maximum value of this payment is limited to the total sum payable to the Supplier if the Contract had not been terminated - Clauses 10.5.4 to 10.5.7 apply
+10.6.1 The Supplier can issue a Reminder Notice if the Buyer does not pay an undisputed invoice on time.
+The Supplier can terminate a Call-Off Contract if the Buyer fails to pay an undisputed invoiced sum due and worth over 10% of the Estimated Yearly Charges, within 30 days of the date of the Reminder Notice.

+10.6.2 If a Supplier terminates a Call-Off Contract under Clause 10.6.1:

+- the Buyer must promptly pay all outstanding Charges incurred to the Supplier - the Buyer must pay the Supplier reasonable committed and unavoidable Losses as long as the Supplier provides a fully itemised and costed schedule with evidence the maximum value of this payment is limited to the total sum payable to the Supplier if the Contract had not been terminated - Clauses 10.5.4 to 10.5.7 apply